No less than nine Berkhamstedians have been selected to play for Wasps and Saracens U18. It is a remarkable feat to have such talent who have…

 Our most recent addition to Kings is the Nash-Harris building, which benefits from a spacious dining hall, fully-equipped modern classrooms and laboratories and a second floor ‘floating’ chapel with a stained glass window that forms the focal point of the building.

 At Berkhamsted we place great value on the benefits that our students gain from their experience of living in a community.
 Developing resilience and independence, boarding is the ideal way to prepare our students for the next stage of their life at university and beyond.

-Although the majority of our pupils are day pupils, we also offer various flexible boarding options for our pupils aged 11-18, with full-time termly and weekly boarding options available to pupils in Year 9 onwards.
+Although the majority of our students are day students, we also offer various flexible boarding options for our pupils aged 11-18, with full-time termly and weekly boarding options available to pupils in Year 9 onwards.

 Full-time boarding allows our senior students to focus on their academic studies while still participating fully in all that Berkhamsted Sixth has to offer.

 We also offer a number of boarding places to Sixth Form students from overseas.

 We aim to create a boarding environment in which the happiness and wellbeing of our students is paramount, with our pastoral care, chaplaincy and medical staff available to guide and support every pupil.

 Jennie secured a grant from the Old Berkhamstedian’s travel fund.
 She trekked the Himalayas on a five week expedition.
 Jennie reflects upon the year long process which started with fundraising and planning.